cyber-dojo/commander/README.md

 * By default your cyber-dojo server will use [cyberdojo/nginx](https://hub.docker.com/r/cyberdojo/nginx/tags) as its nginx service image (tagged appropriately).
-* From 0.1.47 onwards you can override this using environment variables to specify the image name and tag.
+* From 0.1.47 onwards you can override this by exporting two environment variables.
 Eg
   ```bash
   $ export CYBER_DOJO_NGINX_IMAGE=cucumber/nginx
   $ export CYBER_DOJO_NGINX_TAG=efd7e37